Greater Kota Kinabalu

 Greater Kota Kinabalu refers to the dense clusters of regional populated areas surrounding the city of Kota Kinabalu in Malaysia.
-It comprises the districts of Kota Kinabalu (also the largest city and capital of Sabah), Penampang, Tuaran, Papar and Putatan.
+It comprises the districts of Kota Kinabalu (also the largest city and capital of Sabah), Penampang, Tuaran as well as Papar.
 These districts are also part of the West Coast Division.
 It was forecasted that in 2020, the combined population of these districts was 1.1 million people, in a combined area of 3,277 km^{2}.

 Definition and coverage

 A rough representation of areas within Greater Kota Kinabalu.
 Lines indicate district boundaries.
 Grey highlighted areas indicate urbanised or populated areas.

 The term was initially coined in a policy action document prepared by Sabah Economic Development and Investment Authority (SEDIA), a special body tasked to spearhead Sabah Development Corridor.
-The term is also used in Sabah Structure Plan 2033, a statewide planning policy document that also includes the projected population growth trend in Kota Kinabalu and its immediate areas by year 2033.
-Other usage of the term is Greater Kota Kinabalu Flood Prevention Committee.
+The term is also used in the Sabah Structure Plan 2033, a statewide planning policy document that also includes the projected population growth trend in Kota Kinabalu and its immediate areas by the year 2033.
+Other usage of the term is by the Greater Kota Kinabalu Flood Prevention Committee.
 A report by the Federal Economic Planning Unit defines Greater Kota Kinabalu as an area comprising the districts of Kota Kinabalu and Penampang.
-However, the proximity of Greater Kota Kinabalu region to outlying districts of Tuaran and Papar suggests that the region's coverage may also include parts of the latter, as the urban centres of both districts are located within 1-hour commute from Kota Kinabalu Central Business District.
+However, the proximity of Greater Kota Kinabalu region to outlying districts of Tuaran and Papar suggests that the region's coverage may also include parts of the latter, as the urban centres of both districts are located within a one-hour commute from Kota Kinabalu Central Business District.

 Geography

 Greater Kota Kinabalu seen from the International Space Station (ISS) in January 2021.

 Greater Kota Kinabalu region lies on the central west coast of Sabah.
-The region is bounded by Crocker Range mountains immediately to the east and South China Sea to the west.
-The region itself consists of narrow coastal plain of average width of 10 km and is scattered with low-rise hills.
-The elevation ranges from the sea level to near the peak of Mount Alab at 1,951 m above sea level.
+The region is bounded by the Crocker Range mountains immediately to the east and the South China Sea to the west.
+The region itself consists of a narrow coastal plain with an average width of 10 km, scattered with low-rise hills.
+The elevation ranges from sea level to near the peak of Mount Alab at 1,951 m above sea level.
 Offshore, there are several islands close to Kota Kinabalu Central Business District.
 Significant area of these islands is part of Tunku Abdul Rahman National Park.
-Mengalum Island is the furthest extent of any dry land within Greater Kota Kinabalu region, at 56 km away from the Kota Kinabalu Central Business District.
+Mengalum Island is the furthest extent of dry land within Greater Kota Kinabalu region, at 56 km away from the Kota Kinabalu Central Business District.